 Wrap tightly in the foil you used to line the baking sheet, and let sit for about 30 minutes.

 Once cool, rub the skin off the peppers.
 I highly suggest using gloves if possible.

-Remove the tops of the peppers, cut them in half lengthwise, and removed seeds.
+Remove the tops of the peppers, cut them in half lengthwise, and remove the seeds.
 Use as needed in your recipe.